 The Robert Gordon University allows students who have successfully completed any one of the College’s Higher National courses to progress into year two or three of relevant RGU degree link courses.

-Aberdeen College has close links with the Aberdeen City and Aberdeenshire secondary schools and in some schools provides courses in various subject areas.
+North East Scotland College has close links with the Aberdeen City and Aberdeenshire secondary schools and in some schools provides courses in various subject areas.